 If you don’t have anything to write, you should practice free writing.
 Here’s another awesome four-word quote from a famous writer:

 Bradbury is on to something here.
 Freewriting is the act of just writing whatever comes to mind.
 Incoherent, fragmented thoughts are welcome.
-Brainstorming is a must, punctuation is optional.
+Brainstorming is a must, and punctuation is optional.
+So long as you’re writing.

 Paul is the Content Marketing Manager at Lulu.
 When he's not entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person but considers himself cat tolerant.